-Our Practice Pharmacist Gail Foreshaw assists the doctors two mornings a week, dealing with patient medication queries, discharge medication reconciliation, pharmacy stock issues, and chronic condition medication reviews and advising on diabetes medication.
+Our Practice Pharmacist, Gail Foreshaw, assists the practice team two mornings a week, dealing with patient medication queries, discharge medication reconciliation, pharmacy stock issues, chronic condition medication reviews and advising on diabetes medication.

 Social Prescribing Link Worker

 Laura is our social prescribing link worker and is accessed through referral only

 Health & Wellbeing Coach

 Ruth is our health and wellbeing coach and can assist with smoking cessation and provides NHS health checks - this is through referral only